spring-attic/html5expense/client/README.md

 ## Project Structure ##

-The 'www' directory contains the HTML, CSS, and JavaScript that is being used within the iOS and Android Phonegap projects.
+The 'shared/www' directory contains the HTML, CSS, and JavaScript that is being used within the iOS and Android Phonegap projects.
 A symbolic link (symlink) is used within each project to point back to this folder.
-In the iOS project, the symlink is 'iphone/www'.
+In the iOS project, the symlink is 'ios/www'.
 In the Android project it is located at 'android/assets/www'.
 Symlinks are supported in Mac OS X, Linux, Windows Vista, and Windows 7.
 This PhoneGap [wiki page](http://wiki.phonegap.com/w/page/28103995/phonegap%20project%20structure) describes this solution for shared web resources across device types.

 ## Open the Client Projects ##